What You’ll Learn in This Article

 From seed to harvest, the cannabis plant’s growth cycle can last anywhere from 10 to 26 weeks.
 The cycle has three main stages: germination, vegetation, and flowering.
 Like most plants, cannabis requires light, air, nutrients, and a medium to house its roots.
 The amount and duration of light the plant is exposed to dictates which growth stage it will be in.

 Local Cannabis Cultivation Laws and Regulations

 In most countries and local jurisdictions where cannabis is legal — medically or recreationally — some sort of home growing is typically allowed, but growing laws vary significantly from country to country and even city to city.
-If you’re a prospective and current home grower, you should know the laws and regulations of your jurisdiction before you start growing cannabis.
+If you’re a prospective or current home grower, you should know the laws and regulations of your jurisdiction.